 Credit guidelines apply in determining eligibility, and vary from lender to lender.
 Credit checks are normally performed at the time of application and are time sensitive.
 Check with your specific lender to determine credit check time frame and expiration policies.

 New federal regulations require all students that apply for an alternative/private loan to complete a Private Education Loan Application Self-Certification form (PDF).
 Your lender will require this form as part of your application process.
 The form can be submitted by fax, paper, or electronically depending on your lender.
 The form requires you to submit your cost of attendance, estimated financial assistance and the difference between both.
-All of this information can be found on your financial aid award letter or by contacting Financial Aid by calling 716-645-8232 or in person at Porter Quad, Building 2 in the Ellicott Complex.
+All of this information can be found on your financial aid award letter or by contacting Financial Aid.
 Submit this form directly to your lender, not to the University at Buffalo.

 Several steps are involved in the alternative loan process.
 Once you have submitted your application: